olekscode/Booklet-ASimpleMemoryGame/Chapters/BuildingUI.md

 ## Basic building card graphical elements

 In this chapter, we will build the visual appearance of the cards step by step.
 In Bloc, visual objects are called elements, which are usually subclasses of `BlElement`, the inheritance tree root.
+Elements are the basic visual building blocks of Bloc.
 In subsequent chapters, we will add interaction using event listeners.

 ### First: the card element

 Our graphic element representing a card will be a subclass of the `BlElement`.
-This element has in addition a reference to a card model (as defined in the previous chapter).
+This element has, in addition, a reference to a card model (as defined in the previous chapter).

 ```
 BlElement << #MGCardElement